+Without effective credit risk management, the impact of the potential losses can be overwhelming.
 The purpose of credit risk management is to keep credit risk exposure to an acceptable level vis-à-vis the capital, and to ensure the returns commensurate with risks.

 Consistent with the three-lines of defence model on risk management where risks are managed from the point of risk-taking activities, our Group implemented the risk-based delegated authority framework.
-This risk-based delegated authority framework promotes clarity of risk accountability whereby the business unit, being the first line of defence, manages risk in a proactive manner with GRD as a function independent from the business units as the second line of defence.
-This enhances the collaboration between GRD and the business units.
+This framework promotes clarity of risk accountability whereby the business unit, being the first line of defence, manages risk in a proactive manner with Group Risk as a function independent from the business units as the second line of defence.
+This enhances the collaboration between Group Risk and the business units.